DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 _**Flatten:**_

-A Flatten layer is usedto convert a multi-dimensional tensor into a one-dimensional vector while retaining the batch size.
+A Flatten layer is used to convert a multi-dimensional tensor into a one-dimensional vector, while retaining the batch size.
 <br>
-The mathematical ooperation for flattening is relatively simple:
+The mathematical operation for flattening is relatively simple:
 <br>
 It takes an input tensor of shape: